jtibbertsma/router-visualizer/readme.md

 end
 ```

 By default, the visualization route will only be defined in development.
-If for some reason you want the route to be defined in other environments, you can use `groups` option:
+If for some reason you want the route to be defined in other environments, you can use the `groups` option:

 ```ruby
 Rails.application.routes.draw do